Breast cancer awareness calendar

 Pink Ribbon Bagel: Through Oct.
 31. Panera Bread in Richland Township will donate a portion of the proceeds to the Joyce Murtha Breast Care Center at Chan Soon-Shiong Medical Center at Windber.

-Operation Pink Lobster: Monday through Oct.
-13, Red Lobster at 525 Galleria Drive in Johnstown and 3330 Pleasant Valley Blvd. in Altoona.
+Operation Pink Lobster: Through Sunday, Red Lobster at 525 Galleria Drive in Johnstown and 3330 Pleasant Valley Blvd. in Altoona.
 Throughout the week, both locations will collect donations using pink boots and sell pink paper boots to post in the lobby of the restaurants.
 From 4 to 10 p.m.
 Wednesday, all tips will be collected in pink envelopes and added to the week’s total donations.
 All donations benefit Joyce Murtha Breast Care Center at Chan Soon-Shiong Medical Center at Windber.

+Windber Pink Out: The Ramblers have worn pink socks for football along with wristbands, tape and gloves.
+The pink-out game will be Friday against Blacklick Valley.
+All sports are encouraged to participate in the special week Monday through Saturday to wear pink in support of breast cancer awareness.

+Community information/mammography screening: 4 to 6 p.m.
+Wednesday, Conemaugh East Hills, 1450 Scalp Ave., Richland Township.
+Presentation by Dr. Renee Arlow, fellowship-trained breast surgeon, 4 p.m., community room.

 Walk-in mammography screening: 8:30 a.m. to 2 p.m.
 Thursday, UPMC Altoona Station Medical Center, 1516 Ninth Ave., Altoona.